Why Social Media Is Not Necessary for a Successful Acting Career

 Jacob Lund/Shutterstock.com

-I know I’m probably going to be attacked for saying this, but here goes:
+I know I’m probably going to be attacked for saying this, but here goes: Forget about social media if you want to get booked solid with acting work.

 I once spoke with one of my 1-Hr Career Audit clients, and she was very distressed.